It is important to keep the brow area as clean as possible to prevent the chance of infection and promote healthy healing.

 Avoid getting the brow area wet.
 When taking a shower, try to keep water off your eyebrows as much as possible.
 Keep a dry washcloth handy to blot the area in case soapy water enters the pigmented area.

-No using exfoliants or chemical peels on the brow area (retin-A, glycolic/alpha-hydroxy acids, exfoliating scrubs, etc.) until brows are completely healed.
+Do not use exfoliants or chemical peels on the brow area (retin-A,glycolic/alpha-hydroxy acids, exfoliating scrubs, etc.).

 No saunas, long steamy showers, hot tubs, or swimming.